The Beast Within: A Gabriel Knight Mystery: Plot

+The real-life locations of Neuschwanstein Castle and Herrenchiemsee Castle were used in the game's story.

 Novelist Gabriel Knight has taken over residency of his Ritter family's ancestral castle Schloss Ritter in Rittersberg, Germany, after writing a bestseller novel entitled The Voodoo Murders based on his experiences from the previous year in New Orleans (Sins of the Fathers).
 While seeking inspiration for a new manuscript, Gabriel is still adjusting to his new responsibilities as the latest Schattenjäger ("shadow hunter") – a role his ancestors have assumed in combatting supernatural evils.
 One night, the local citizens ask Gabriel to investigate a mysterious death they believe was caused by a werewolf.
 Gabriel asks Gerde Hull, caretaker of Schloss Ritter, to do research on the matter while he investigates the crime scene in Munich.

 In Munich, Gabriel learns of recent killings that the press and local police believe may be committed by escaped zoo wolves.
 Gabriel's evidence however points to a wolf-like but different, larger animal as the culprit.
 His investigation leads him to an exclusive hunting club; its leader Baron Friedrich Von Glower, intrigued by Gabriel and noting he comes from an admirable German bloodline, welcomes him as a member.

 Meanwhile, Gabriel's assistant Grace Nakimura, left to tend his bookshop in New Orleans, flies to Rittersberg upon receiving word from him about his new case.
 She becomes annoyed when she can't track Gabriel down and Gerde will not volunteer his whereabouts.
 After mistakenly concluding that Gerde and Gabriel have a romantic relationship, she grows angry and insists she take over research duties; later Grace realizes her mistake and apologizes for her behavior.
 Grace discovers information about the Black Wolf, a werewolf terrorizing the area centuries before, and an unsent warning about it to King Ludwig II of Bavaria.
 She sends her findings to Gabriel via his family lawyer.

 In Munich, Gabriel is annoyed Grace has come to Germany, believing this case is too dangerous.
 To keep her at safe distance, he suggests she investigate Ludwig's connection.
 Gabriel learns that the hunting club has a philosophy that humanity has become complacent and should revitalize lost animal instincts, often through hunting and hedonism.
 While Gabriel comes to suspect club member Von Zell, he also develops a friendship with Von Glower.